 White

-What to Do
+What to Do in White

 Old Car City is the world’s largest classic car junkyard.
 Roam the 7 miles of rusting and overgrown vehicles.
 It’s the only place to visit, but you can easily spend hours here.

-Where to Eat
+Where to Eat in White

-Wes Mans Restaurant was featured in The Fundamentals of Caring and is known for its unique decor and vehicle you can paint in front.
+Wes Mans Restaurant was featured in The Fundamentals of Caring and is known for its unique decor and the vehicle you can paint in front.
 J’s Simply Soul is another option, serving barbecue and soul food.

 Rome

-What to Do
+What to Do in Rome

 Visit the campus of Berry College, which has miles of trails and the Old Mill, one of the largest water wheels in the world at 42 feet.
 There’s also Oak Hill, the Martha Berry Museum.